Ghorawadi railway station

 Ghorawadi railway station is a railway station on Pune Suburban Railway line.
+The station code is GRWD.

-All local trains between Pune Junction–, Pune Junction–Talegaon, –Lonavala, Shivajinagar–Talegaon stop here.
+All local trains between Pune Junction–, Pune Junction–Talegaon, –Lonavala, Shivaji Nagar–Talegaon stop here.

 Pune Junction– Passenger also stops here.
 Nearest areas are Ghorawadi, Talegaon Dabhade.

+It has two platforms.
 It is the only railway station in India where platforms are not parallel to each other; it is a step formation.

+In December 2020, the station was in news for wrong reasons when an RPF guard allegedly beat two senior citizens.